elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-industrialization-contribute-to-global-warming-and-what-are-the-future-predictions.md

 url: /learn/sociology/questions/how-does-industrialization-contribute-to-global-warming-and-what-are-the-future-predictions
 score: -1.0
 related_article1:
-    id: 168358
+    id: 168365
-    title: How does globalization contribute to economic interconnectedness and global market dynamics?
+    title: >-
+        What challenges do immigrants face in cultural integration, and how does prejudice affect this process?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-globalization-contribute-to-economic-interconnectedness-and-global-market-dynamics
+    url: /learn/sociology/questions/what-challenges-do-immigrants-face-in-cultural-integration-and-how-does-prejudice-affect-this-process
 related_article2:
-    id: 168355
+    id: 168366
-    title: How have tariffs affected Canada-US trade relations and what are the economic consequences?
+    title: >-
+        How does urban development influence infrastructure changes and livability in communities?
     subject: Sociology
-    url: /learn/sociology/questions/how-have-tariffs-affected-canadaus-trade-relations-and-what-are-the-economic-consequences
+    url: /learn/sociology/questions/how-does-urban-development-influence-infrastructure-changes-and-livability-in-communities
 related_article3:
-    id: 168368
+    id: 168361
-    title: How does wealth distribution affect economic inequality and what government policies address this issue?
+    title: >-
+        What are the ethical concerns associated with artificial intelligence and job displacement?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-wealth-distribution-affect-economic-inequality-and-what-government-policies-address-this-issue
+    url: /learn/sociology/questions/what-are-the-ethical-concerns-associated-with-artificial-intelligence-and-job-displacement
 related_article4:
-    id: 168357
+    id: 168354
-    title: What strategies might governments employ in response to tariff impositions?
+    title: >-
+        What impact did NAFTA have on the car industry and job security in North America?
     subject: Sociology
-    url: /learn/sociology/questions/what-strategies-might-governments-employ-in-response-to-tariff-impositions
+    url: /learn/sociology/questions/what-impact-did-nafta-have-on-the-car-industry-and-job-security-in-north-america
 related_article5:
-    id: 168364
+    id: 168363
-    title: How do historical religious and ethnic tensions impact community dynamics?
+    title: >-
+        What role do renewable energy and environmental policies play in promoting sustainable practices?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-historical-religious-and-ethnic-tensions-impact-community-dynamics
+    url: /learn/sociology/questions/what-role-do-renewable-energy-and-environmental-policies-play-in-promoting-sustainable-practices
 ---

 &nbsp;